triffer/spring-boot-vue-example/README.md

 # Spring Boot Vue.js Example using Gradle
-Since I have been asked many times how to deliver a Vue.js application simply via Spring Boot and most sample projects are based on Maven, I have created an example using Gradle.
+This repository contains a basic example project to show how to deliver a Vue.js application via Spring Boot.
+Because most sample projects are based on Maven, I have created an example using Gradle.
-This repository contains a very simple executable version and in the following I have explained which steps have to be done to create an equivalent project.
+This is a very basic executable version and in the following I have explained which steps have to be done to create an equivalent project.

 # Installation steps from scratch